wearefrank/ladybug/CONTRIBUTING.md

 Both ANT scripts can be configured by `build.properties` files that you put in `frank-runner/specials/ladybug` and `frank-runner/specials/iaf-webapp`.
 Examples of these `build.properties` files are provided in `build-example.properties` files.
 These files provide clear documentation of the properties you can configure and their meaning.
 Please copy each `build-example.properties` to the corresponding `build.properties` and use the comments to finish these files.

 For `frank-runner/specials/iaf-webapp`, there is an important option that is not yet documented in `build-example.properties`.
-If you put `skip.start=true`, the ANT script does not delegate to the root directory of the Frank!Runner and hence only the Nexus artifact of the local checkout of the Frank!Framework is built.
+If you put `skip.start=true`, the ANT script does not delegate to the root directory of the Frank!Runner and hence only the Maven artifact of the local checkout of the Frank!Framework is built.
 This is very useful if you want to run ladybug-ff-test-webapp.
+Project ladybug-ff-test-webapp has its own `build-example.properties` that you should copy to `build.properties` and it has `restart.sh` and `restart.bat` scripts to start it.

+### Starting ladybug-frontend with NodeJS

+You are referred to the build scripts in `package.json`.
+They show the arious options to start ladybug-frontend and/or its Cypress tests.

+Please note that the right version of `proxy.conf.json` has to be used.
+This file redirect HTTP calls done by ladybug-frontend so that the backend is reached on the right URL.
+For working with ladybug-test-webapp, file `ladybug-frontend/src/proxy.conf.json` works fine.
+If Ladybug is used as part of the Frank!Framework, then use `ladybug-frontend/src/proxy.ff.conf.json`.
+This has been taken care of in the startup scripts of `package.json`.
+Yet another version of `proxy.conf.json` is used in the CI/CD, because a different port is used then.

+Finally note that NodeJS serves the ladybug-frontend it starts at port 4200.
+The ladybug-frontend packaged in the Ladybug backend typically runs on port 80.
+This allows the version run by NodeJS and the version coming from the backend to run next to each other.

+# CI / CD

+The maintainers of the Frank!Framework manage a Nexus server that holds Maven artifacts for ladybug-frontend, ladybug and the Frank!Framework.
+These artifacts are put there by a Jenkins server.
+Please contact the maintainers of the Frank!Framework for URLs and accounts if you need them.

+The Jenkins server runs unit tests of the Ladybug backend and the Frank!Framework.

+### Cypress tests

+There are Cypress tests that can be executed on development computers and on GitHub Actions.
+These are:

+* The Cypress tests of ladybug-frontend.
+These test Ladybug as a stand-alone project.
+* The tests in project ladybug-ff-cypress-test.
+These test Ladybug as part of the Frank!Framework.

+To run these tests locally, please start the desired backend as explained before and use a script in `package.json` to run the tests.

+In GitHub Actions, tests ladybug-frontend and ladybug-ff-cypress-test have in their YAML descriptions an `on` object and inside of that a `workflow_dispatch` object.
+This allows these tests to be triggered from the console of GitHub Actions.
+For both of these tests, input arguments can be provided to choose how the test is run.
+Please see the descriptions for these inputs to understand their meaning.

+The YAML files of these tests also define multiple jobs that are executed in parallel.
+Each job tests a different configuration of Ladybug.
+Please look under `strategy` and `matrix` to see which configurations are tested.

+### How Cypress tests are triggered

+The Ladybug backend project has a GitHub Actions job to trigger the ladybug-frontend test.
+After pushing something on the ladybug backend project, please navigate to the ladybug-frontend GitHub Actions runs to check whether the ladybug-frontend still works with the backend change.

+Test ladybug-ff-cypress-test is automatically triggered when a new build of the Frank!Framework is written to Nexus.
+It is wise to regularly check the GitHub Actions results of ladybug-ff-cypress-test to check whether Ladybug still cooperates correctly with the Frank!Framework.